The Tula baby carrier vs Ergo has 8 main differences and a lot of similarities. Read below to find out more.

 With Tula, you can definitely show your style and taste better.

 Ergo’s baby carriers offer more carrying positions (Omni 360 and 360 has 4 carrying positions, Original/ Adapt/ Hip-Seat has 3), compared to Tula’s baby carriers.

-All Tula baby carriers have extra padding on the leg area, for the comfort of your baby.
-Ergo also offers it in some of its baby carriers but it’s not as prominent as that of the Tula’s.
+All Tula baby carriers have some extra padding on the leg area, for the comfort of your baby.
+Ergo also offers it in some of its baby carriers but it’s more structured compared to Tula’s.